 How can a script in one frame write text into another frame?

 To write text from one frame to another, you must be able to access the document object associated with the destination frame.
-This object contains several methods that can be used to write dynamic text into the destination frame without explicitly loading a new document.
+This object contains several methods that can be used to write dynamic text into the destination frame without explicitly loading a new document.document object has four methods that are useful for dynamically writing text to a document.

 document . open ()

-Before a document can be written to, it must first be opened.
-The open method erases the current document so that the next write statement can start with a "clean slate."
+open method erases the current document so that the next write statement can start with a "clean slate."
 With no parameters, the open method defaults to MIME-type "html/text," which means that subsequent write statements should send HTML-formatted text to the document.

 document . write ()